skagankose/ada_fall_2017/index.md

 *Figure 14: Evolution of nuclear technology*

 The number of patents for nuclear energy also blew up in from 2013 to 2016.
-Even the nuclear catastrophe that occured in the pas didn't change the number of patent application in that area.
+Even the nuclear catastrophe that occured in Fukushima didn't change the number of patent applications in that area.

 ### Comparison between renewable energy vs coal and gas technologies